albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 1. Make `Dice` an object

-    Somehow we need to control what the dice rolls are and what is it being printed.
+    Somehow, we need to control what the dice rolls are and what is it being printed.
 We can do that be controlling the `Dice` output and capturing the `Display` inputs.

     ```java
     package demo;